Report Server Content Management (SSRS Native Mode)

 Provide permission to perform management tasks by using predefined roles: System Administrator and Content Manager.
 Effective management of report server content requires that you are assigned to both roles.

-Tools for managing report server content include Management Studio or Report Manager.
+Tools for managing report server content include Management Studio, Report Manager or the web portal.
 Management Studio allows you to set defaults and enable features.
 Report Manager is used to grant user access to report server items and operations, view and use reports and other content types, and view and use all shared items and report distribution features.
+The web portal is a updated site that allows for much of the functionality of Report Manager.
 For more information, see Reporting Services Tools.

 Report server items include reports, shared data sources, shared datasets, report parts, resources (items that are stored on but not processed by a report server), and folders.
 Items can depend on other items, for example, a report can depend on the shared data sources it references.
 If you move a dependent item, the report server updates the reference information automatically.